🧪Test Design Best Practices

 • Test Frequently: Market conditions and consumer behavior change frequently.
 Test new hypotheses and run experiments frequently to make sure you're maximizing your store's potential at all times.

-• Determine Stat Sig before starting the test: you should focus on the probability that indicate one of your test groups outperforms control.
-While we suggest reaching 300 orders per test group as a rule of thumb to be able to determine that, actual requirements can vary depending on the nature of the change and the desired confidence threshold.
+• Determine Stat Sig before starting the test: you should focus on the probability that indicates one of your test groups outperforms the control.
+While we suggest reaching 300 orders per test group, actual requirements can vary depending on the nature of the change and the desired confidence threshold.
 For example, a higher confidence threshold will require more data than a lower threshold.
 More importantly, larger changes typically yield results more quickly than subtle adjustments.
 If you're testing a change that's a small risk to implement and easy to revert if needed, you may be comfortable with a lower threshold (e.g. 85%).
 If you're resting something more important and riskier, you may prefer a higher threshold (e.g. 90%).
-Before launching tests, establish clear thresholds for statistical significance, orders, visitors, and duration.
-Have a hypothesis and, upon concluding the test, assess whether results align with your expectations.
-If a test doesn't achieve significance within the expected timeframe, use the available data to make an informed decision, considering the change's risk and reversibility.
-You can read more about Stat Sig here.

 Determining Traffic Allocations Between Groups